SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/01-Introduction-To-Nodejs.md

 - `scripts`

-Here is how a `package.json` file looks like:
+Here is what a `package.json` file looks like:

 ```json
 {